Medical Device Engineering

 The MAS in Medical Device Engineering (MDE) degree program was sunset in 2019 after graduating its seventh cohort with 100 graduate alumni.
 A key feature of the program was a 3-quarter capstone that required a combination of in-class, laboratory, and off-campus work.
 The capstone provided an opportunity for students to integrate knowledge acquired over previous quarters in a written report and oral presentation.

-The UCSD Master of Advanced Study Degree (MAS) in Medical Device Engineering offers a focused cross-disciplinary technical education program catering to the needs of engineering professionals.
-The program provides:
+The MDE was a specialized degree that offered a focused cross-disciplinary technical education program catering to the needs of engineering professionals.
+The program provided:

 - specialized courses in clinical needs assessment

 - the option of designing and prototyping a medical device or instrument

 - technical education in mechanics and transport, anatomy and physiology, biomaterials

 - instruction in life science technologies, embedded controls, computer-aided design

 - introduction to business issues including product launching, regulatory and payment issues, and standards and compliance